Code-Institute-Submissions/chef-at-home/README.md

 ## Acknowledgements

-1. Code Institute slack community: Simen Daehlin, Steve Pilcher, Richard Wells, Carlos R, Bim Williams, Simon Castagna and many other for listening to me and encouraging to keep at it and not to give up finding solutions!
+1. Big thank you to Code Institute slack community: Simen Daehlin, Steve Pilcher, Richard Wells, Carlos R, Bim Williams, Simon Castagna and many other for listening to me and encouraging to keep at it and not to give up finding solutions!
-2. Code Institute Slack Channels and their leads, mentos, alumni and users for encouragement, guidance througout the project (https://slack.com/intl/en-gb/)
+2. Also, many thanks to Code Institute Slack Channels and their leads, mentors, alumni and users for encouragement, guidance througout the project (https://slack.com/intl/en-gb/)
-3. Mentor Ade Adegbenga (https://www.linkedin.com/in/adegbenga-adeye-14003635/) for hints and tips on website design improvement and reccomendations and good advice.
+3. I would like to thank my Mentor Ade Adegbenga (https://www.linkedin.com/in/adegbenga-adeye-14003635/) for website design improvement recommendations, support and good general advice.